dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerendering-and-integration.md

    [!INCLUDE[](~/blazor/includes/prefer-exact-matches.md)]

-1. Add a `_Host` page to the app with the following content.
+1. Add a `_Host` page to the project with the following content.

    `Pages/_Host.cshtml`: